TylerWisniewski/tylerwisniewski.github.io/spacex.md

 *Non-Disclosure Agreement: I will only disclose non-proprietary information regarding my work at SpaceX.
 All images are public knowledge.*
 ![raptor](images/portfolio/raptor.jpg)

-I worked at SpaceX as a Graduate Propulsion Manufacturing Engineer from May 2025 to August 2025.
-I was a member of the Raptor Foundry Team, which creates all the cast parts for the Starship Raptor Rocket Engines.
-My work involved designing and manufacturing hardware and tooling for the production of Investment Cast Raptor rocket engine parts.
+As a member of the Raptor Foundry Team, I developed manufacturing hardware and tooling for investment cast components used in Starship's Raptor rocket engines.

-For Investment Cast parts manufacturing, one needs to print a pattern upon which the ceramic mold will be made around.
-My main project was designing and manufacturing an Electro-Mechanical Pattern Transfer Cart to move these patterns around the Print Lab to various work stations as they are be prepared for shelling.
-The patterns are big, heavy, and coated in toxic resin so moving these around safely, effectively, and qiickly is critical to meeting production targets.
-I implemented this new cart to replace four existing specialized, but limited carts, and integrated it seamlessly into production with zero downtime.
-This improved the Foundry Print Lab's pattern offload and throughput speed by over 50%, which will save the company over $30,000 per year in technician labor.

-Additionally, I did some Build Reliabilty Engineering work examining, analyzing, and clearing nearly 100 flagged Raptor V2 Engines using Polyworks and Ansys to validate part thicknesses, ultimately clearing them for flight.
-This work helped push us to a very succesful Flight 10 and (hopefully; finges crossed) successful Flight 11 and 12 launches in the coming months.
+## Key Projects & Accomplishments:

+### Electro-Mechanical Pattern Transfer Cart:

+- Engineered and implemented a novel electro-mechanical cart to transport large, heavy, and resin-coated patterns within the Foundry Print Lab.

+- Consolidated the function of four specialized carts into a single, more efficient system, which was integrated into the production line with zero downtime.

+- This new system significantly improved the pattern offload and throughput speed, leading to substantial annual labor cost savings and helping the team meet critical production targets.

+### Build Reliability Engineering:

+- Analyzed and dispositioned a high volume of flagged Raptor V2 engines, using Polyworks for inspection and Ansys for structural validation of part thicknesses.

+- My analysis helped clear numerous engines for flight, contributing to the hardware readiness for successful Starship launches.